Ryan-Qiyu-Jiang/cassiopeia/README.md

  - Tunable consistency
  - Lots of reader-writer optimizations

-And it's still pretty easy to read.
+And it's pretty easy to read the code.

 ## Using Cassiopeia